BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 - committed_messages (OPTIONAL), a vector of octet strings.
 If not supplied, it defaults to the empty array "()".
-- prover_blind (OPTIONAL), a scalar value.
+- secret_prover_blind (OPTIONAL), a scalar value.
 If not supplied it defaults to zero "0".
 - signer_blind (OPTIONAL), a scalar value.
 If not supplied it defaults to zero "0".